dharmamitra/dharmamitra-guides/README.md

-# Dharmamitra: Open Tools for Buddhist Digital Philology
+# Dharmamitra: Open Tools for Translation and Digital Philology of Ancient Asian Languages

 *Accelerating research on Classical Asian source languages with modern machine‑learning workflows.*